aceytr/rosebub/README.md

 ## Repository Management

 We use Github issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.
-We use our [forum](http://forum.rosebub.com) to provide SUPPORT and to discuss FEATURE REQUESTS.
+We use our [official site](http://www.rosebub.com) to provide SUPPORT and to discuss FEATURE REQUESTS.

 This repository is a "distribution" one, built by our release preparation script.